swgoodman/pitchfork-cli-gem/README.md

 # PitchforkLatest

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/pitchfork_latest`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to PitchforkLatest.
+This gem provides the latest reviews from Pitchfork.com and allows you to get a quick summary of the review including score, a paragraph of the review, and its author.

 ## Installation